 The goal of a data warehouse is to ensure that data is accurate, current, and accessible—which is also the goal of the auditing process.

-A data warehouse can ensure data integrity through implemented controls for roles and responsibilities related to extracting data from source systems and migrating to the data warehouse.
+The use of a data warehouse can ensure data integrity through implemented controls for roles and responsibilities related to extracting data from source systems and migrating to the data warehouse.

 Security controls implemented within the data warehouse ensure that users only have read access to data.